yjg30737/yjg30737/README.md

 <h2>💻 Python, AI enthusiast</h2>

-<h3>I'm currently working as server-side developer, but i'm also working at AI-related PyQt GUI software as side project(<a href="https://github.com/yjg30737/pyqt-openai">pyqt-openai</a>) in my spare time.</h3>
+<p>I'm currently working as server-side developer, but i'm also working at AI-related PyQt GUI software as side project(<a href="https://github.com/yjg30737/pyqt-openai">pyqt-openai</a>) in my spare time.</p>

-<h3>Join the <a href="https://discord.gg/cHekprskVE">pyqt-openai Discord channel</a> if you are interested in PyQt and AI at the same time.
+<p>Join the <a href="https://discord.gg/cHekprskVE">pyqt-openai Discord channel</a> if you are interested in PyQt and AI at the same time.
 You can ask anything you want related to latest AI technology and PyQt.
-Also, i will gladly share get latest article with you all :)</h3>
+Also, i will gladly share get latest article with you all :)</p>

 <div align=center>